wazuh/wazuh-documentation/source/user-manual/user-administration/password-management.rst

     INFO: The password for user logstash is SUbk4KTmLl*geQbUg0c5tyfwahjDMhx5
     INFO: The password for user readall is ?w*Itj1Lgz.5w.C7vOw0Kxi7G94G8bG*
     INFO: The password for user snapshotrestore is Z6UXgM8Sr0bfV.i*6yPPEUY3H6Du2rdz
     WARNING: Wazuh indexer passwords changed.
-Remember to update the password in the Wazuh dashboard, Wazuh server, and Filebeat nodes if necessary, and restart the services.
+Remember to update the password in the Wazuh dashboard, Wazuh server, and Filebeat nodes if necessary.

 If you use it in a distributed environment, you have to update the password on other components.
 See :ref:`Changing the passwords in a distributed environment <passwords_distributed>` for more details.